awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 You can read data from an Amazon DynamoDB table using a number of techniques.

 - By the item's primary key
-- By searchng for a particular item or items based on the value of one or more keys
+- By searching for a particular item or items based on the value of one or more keys

 ### Reading an item using its primary key